mac-s-g/react-json-view/README.md

 }
 ```

+Returning `false` from a callback method will prevent the src from being affected.

 ### Contributing to the source code:
+#### Linux and Docker (Recommended)
+Use Docker to run the source code in a local development environment:
+  1. Clone this repo
+  2. Build the docker image
+      * `docker build -t react-json-view .`
+      * *note:* you may need to use `sudo` to run docker commands
+  3. Run the docker container on port 2000.
+This will run the webpack-dev-server with hot-reloading enabled.
+      * `cd react-json-view`
+      * `./docker/dev-server.sh`
+      * *note:* you may need to use `sudo` to run the server file
+  4. Open port 2000 in your browser
+      * navigate to localhost:2000

 #### Standard Workflow
+Development workflow is setup for linux users with Docker installed.
+You can contribute with other configurations but I have not tested them.

   1. Clone this repo
   2. Install npm dependencies
 ```